'Top Gun' today

 The jocks in “Top Gun” would have been carrying the AIM-9M variant, whose modifications improved its ability to find targets, lock onto them and avoid detection.

-The latest variant, Raytheon’s AIM-9X Block II, is what’s called a dual-use missile, meaning it can launch from an airborne platform or from a ground launcher with no modifications required.
-The AIM-9X Block II also has updated electronics that allow the missile to lock on to a target after launch, and a new datalink that helps it find targets beyond visual range.
+The latest variant, Raytheon’s AIM-9X Block II missile, is what’s called a dual-use missile, meaning it can launch from an airborne platform or from a ground launcher with no modifications required.
+The AIM-9X Block II missile also has updated electronics that allow it to lock on to a target after launch, and a new datalink that helps it find targets beyond visual range.

 “The 9X is much sleeker.
 It looks smaller because the fins are tremendously smaller and shorter, and the less wing surface you have on your missile, the less drag you have on your missile,” Jennings said.
 “It’s got a great rocket motor, a terrific seeker … obviously, a lot more sophisticated.”

-The F-14s of the “Top Gun” era also carried AIM-7 Sparrow missiles, which have since given way to the Advanced Medium Range Air-to-Air Missile, or AMRAAM.
+The F-14s of the “Top Gun” era also carried AIM-7 Sparrow missiles, which have since given way to the AMRAAM air-to-air missile.

 “It’s a thousand-percent improvement,” Jennings said.
 “With an AMRAAM, it opens up a whole range of possibilities.”